jmscott/work/furl/README.md

 ##  Description

 FURL stands for "Fault URL".
-Furl can be used in trivial monitoring environments that don't need the overhead of [SNPP](http://en.wikipedia.org/wiki/Simple_Network_Management_Protocol).
+Furl works in trivial monitoring environments that don't need the overhead of [SNPP](http://en.wikipedia.org/wiki/Simple_Network_Management_Protocol).
 The rules for a particular monitor to furl are listed on the command line,